Incorporating Heterophily into Graph Neural Networks for Graph Classification: Abstract

 \section{Abstract}

-Graph neural networks (GNNs) often assume strong homophily in graphs, seldom considering heterophily which means connected nodes tend to have different class labels and dissimilar features.
+Graph Neural Networks (GNNs) often assume strong homophily for graph classification, seldom considering heterophily, which means connected nodes tend to have different class labels and dissimilar features.
 In real-world scenarios, graphs may have nodes that exhibit both homophily and heterophily.
 Failing to generalize to this setting makes many GNNs underperform in graph classification.
-In this paper, we address this limitation by identifying two useful designs and develop a novel GNN architecture called IHGNN (\textbf{\underline{I}}ncorporating \textbf{\underline{H}}eterophily into \textbf{\underline{G}}raph \textbf{\underline{N}}eural \textbf{\underline{N}}etworks).
-These designs include integration and separation of the ego- and neighbor-embeddings of nodes; and concatenation of all the node embeddings as the final graph-level readout function.
-In the first design, integration is combined with separation by an injective function which is the composition of the MLP and the concatenation function.
-The second design enables the graph-level readout function to differentiate between different node embeddings.
-As the functions used in both the designs are injective, IHGNN, while being simple, has an expressiveness as powerful as the 1-WL.
-We empirically validate IHGNN on various graph datasets and demonstrate that it achieves state-of-the-art performance on the graph classification task.
+In this paper, we address this limitation by identifying three effective designs and develop a novel GNN architecture called IHGNN (\textbf{\underline{I}}ncorporating \textbf{\underline{H}}eterophily into \textbf{\underline{G}}raph \textbf{\underline{N}}eural \textbf{\underline{N}}etworks).
+These designs include the combination of integration and separation of the ego- and neighbor-embeddings of nodes, adaptive aggregation of node embeddings from different layers, and differentiation between different node embeddings for constructing the graph-level readout function.
+We empirically validate IHGNN on various graph datasets and demonstrate that it outperforms the state-of-the-art GNNs for graph classification.

-\section{Introduction}
+\section{INTRODUCTION}

-Graphs can encode and represent relational structures that appear in many domains and thus are widely used in the real-world applications.
-One of the major tasks in graph applications is to classify graphs into different categories.
-For example, in the pharmaceutical industry, the molecule-based drug discovery needs to search for similar molecules with increased efficacy and safety against a specific disease.
-In this case, molecules are represented as graphs, where nodes represent atoms, edges represent chemical bonds, and node labels represent the types of atoms.
-The graph classification problems have been studied by conventional methods such as graph kernels~\cite{haussler1999convolution,shervashidze2011weisfeiler,ye2019tree++}.
-However, graph kernels are defined mainly on the frequency of the occurrences of hand-crafted graph substructures without any automated learning about the structure; they are not adaptable to different kinds of graphs with different characteristics.
-Recently, graph neural networks (GNNs)~\cite{scarselli2008graph,gilmer2017neural,defferrard2016convolutional,kipf2016semi} have received a lot of attention as they are effective on learning representations of nodes as well as graphs and solving supervised learning problems on graphs.
+Graphs can encode and represent relational structures that appear in many domains and thus are widely used in real-world applications.
+In the past years, graph neural networks (GNNs)~\cite{scarselli2008graph,gilmer2017neural,defferrard2016convolutional,kipf2016semi} have received a lot of attention as they are effective in learning representations of nodes as well as graphs and solving supervised learning problems on graphs.